OrbisWeb3/ceramic-electron-poc/README.md

 Combining Electron's deep links with Ceramic's DIDSession to achieve authorization in the browser.\
 Powered by Electron (Forge) and Svelte.

+It's a basic framework for passing data between Electron and the user's default browser.\
+In this instance, it's used to request a Metamask signature (authorizing a `DIDSession`) before passing it back to Electron.

 > [!WARNING]
 > Application protocol registration does not work in development on Linux and MacOS.
 > You need to package the app before testing out these features.